 Is 7 a Multiple of 21?
 Understanding Multiples and Divisibility

-This article delves into the fundamental concept of multiples in mathematics, specifically addressing the question: Is 7 a multiple of 21?
-We'll explore the definition of multiples, delve into the relationship between divisors and multiples, and examine the divisibility rules that help us quickly determine whether one number is a multiple of another.
+This article breaks down the fundamental concept of multiples in mathematics, specifically addressing the question: Is 7 a multiple of 21?
+We'll explore the definition of multiples, break down the relationship between divisors and multiples, and examine the divisibility rules that help us quickly determine whether one number is a multiple of another.
 This exploration will not only answer the initial question but also equip you with a solid understanding of this key mathematical concept.

 Understanding Multiples